 However, the fine tuning argument fails because it is based upon a series of false or flawed assumptions:

-- Huge variations in the ranges of the physical parameters are/were possible; making it extremely unlikely that the parameters were set to the current configuration by chance.
+- Huge variations in physical parameter ranges are / were possible, which makes it extremely unlikely that our parameters were set to their current configuration by chance.

 - Our universe possesses the one, perfect, slot-machine like combination of parameters which can make life possible.

 - Humans and other life could not exist if the universe has slightly different parameters.